solracnauj92/pixelstationproject5/README.md

 ## Responsiveness

+## Technology Stack and Development Environment

+### Frontend Technologies

+- **React**:
+  The frontend of Pixiel Station is built using React, a powerful JavaScript library for building user interfaces.
+React enables the creation of dynamic, responsive, and interactive components that enhance the overall user experience.
+It was used to handle interactive features such as the newsletter signup, user profiles, game library, and dynamic content updates.

+- **CSS**:
+  The styling of the website has been handled using a combination of custom CSS and frameworks like Bootstrap.
+CSS ensures that the website is visually appealing, consistent, and responsive across different devices and screen sizes.
+Specific design patterns and animations were used to enhance the visual experience.

+- **Bootstrap**:
+  Bootstrap was utilized to streamline the design and layout process.
+It helped make the website responsive and ensured that various UI components (like buttons, modals, forms, and navigation menus) work seamlessly across different screen sizes.
+Customizations were made to fit the design requirements of the site.

+### Development Environment Issue

+While developing the project, I encountered an issue with the Node.js environment that led to some challenges.
+Here's a summary of the issue and how I handled it:

+- **Issue**:
+  Although the development server typically starts with the `npm start` command, at times it fails to work properly.
+To resolve this, I was prompted to install **Node.js version 18 (v18)**, and later **v16** to make the project work.
+This issue started occurring after I was attempting to fix a problem where the database was being forgotten after entering user details.

+- **Cause**:
+  I found that in order to get things working, I had to install **Node.js v18** before **v16**, as **v16** was the version the project was ultimately functioning with.
+However, this process caused my dependencies to break and become inconsistent.
+The environment issue was never resolved.

+- **Fix**:
+  The core issue was related to a new database link, rather than the development environment itself.
+The new link allowed the project to persist user data as expected.
+Unfortunately, despite efforts to resolve the environment issue, I was unable to fix the underlying problem with the Node.js versions and dependencies.

+- **Resolution Advice**:
+  After consulting with my tutors, I was advised to keep the development environment as-is to avoid further complications with dependencies and the project setup.
+I have documented this issue here for transparency, as the project is still functional with **Node.js v16**, even though the environment setup is not ideal.

+### Next Steps

+If you encounter the same issue or need to replicate the environment:

+1. Install **Node.js v18**.
+2. Install **Node.js v16** afterward (the project works with this version).
+3. If issues persist, follow the advice to keep the environment unchanged and refer to this explanation for troubleshooting.

 # References

 The following resources were instrumental in gathering information, assets, and tools for building and enhancing Pixiel Station: